hibol/Miette/README.md

 # Miette — Recipe Manager

-A personal Spring Boot web application for managing and browsing recipes, with full-text search, tag filtering, and a secure admin interface.
+A personal Spring Boot web application for managing and browsing sourdough recipes, with full-text search, tag filtering, and a secure admin interface.

 ---